 This is the code that is running:

-an external stylesheet, which does seem to reduce the number of nodes to
+external stylesheet, which does seem to reduce the number of nodes to below

 spinner-shadow, but still not close to

-request for every element class I use on a page, so this also seems like
+for every element class I use on a page, so this also seems like a

 So am I holding it wrong?
 Is there really no way in custom elements to specify the CSS for an element once without resorting to external CSS stylesheets?
 Or am I reading the Chrome Dev Console page wrong and the Node count doesn't mean what I think it means?
 I think for now I'm going to stick to avoiding Shadow DOM and specifying the CSS just once in a single stylesheet.